jkaleba/MNIST-Digit-Recognition/README.md

 Hi,

-I tried to make the code as clear as possible, however it's strognly subjective, so it might still look odd for you.
+I tried to make the code as clear as possible, however it's strognly subjective, so it might still look odd to you.

 Therefore I will create explanatory comments for each functionality, but I can get to that only from Monday.